SC-Develop/SCD-ImgServer/README.md

 data distribution between traditional database (Mysql for example) and file system.
 Furthermore, embedding the SCDImgClient class into your application will be possible to communicate  with the image server for upload/download and file deletion, without having to worry about details of client implementation: easy, fast and reliable.

+## How to compile and run Image Server

+## How to complie and run Img Client application utility

+## How to embed Image Client Qt C++ Class into yuor own application